govt jobs after graduation

 5. Respect in Society: Government employees enjoy prestige in society.

-For graduates, there are diverse opportunities in sectors like administration, banking, defense, and teaching.
+For graduates, opportunities are spread across diverse sectors like administration, banking, defense, engineering, teaching, and research organizations such as ISRO and DRDO.

 Types of Government Jobs